 A large crowd of brethren and friends assembled to show their respects to the beloved brother and family.
-The writer conducted the funeral. tiful floral offering.
+The writer conducted the funeral, assisted by Homer A. Gay, Fred Kirbo, Bill Roden, and a group of singers.
+There was a most beautiful floral offering.